hiphapa/blogs.snap-ci.com/_posts/2015-01-07-choose-github-scopes.md

 We hope that this addresses the concerns that a lot of you have expressed.
 After all, we cannnot compromoise privileges we haven't been granted.

-If you are existing Snap user and would like to change the access level you have granted Snap [GitHub scopes](https://snap-ci.com/choose_github_scopes) and select the appropriate scope.
+If you are existing Snap user and would like to change the access level you have granted Snap, you can now [change to using the appropriate scope](https://snap-ci.com/choose_github_scopes).
 A note of caution, however.
 If you already have any builds that you setup- they will start to break if you reduce your scope all the way down.You can check the builds you've setup by visiting the [repository settings page](https://snap-ci.com/settings/repositories).